 I find it’s best for me to set-up shop before doing any serious exploring, so I made my way to the hostel first, instead of the ocean, to procure a bed and unload my 45-pound pack I constantly refer to — like I’m tough or something.

 As a trio of wild dogs yipped their unhappiness with me wandering into their territory, I entered the hostel and made my way to el recepcion.
-Space was available despite my early arrival time, so I sat in the common area and waited patiently for the head honcho to tap my shoulder when a bunk was ready to hang my hat upon.
+Space was available, but because of my early arrival time, I ended up sitting in the common area, waiting patiently for the head honcho to tap my shoulder when a bunk was ready to hang my hat upon.

 Sitting in the courtyard, some dude approached me to ask if I was part of a new Workaway influx.
 I told him I wasn’t, merely waiting patiently to be directed to a bed, knowing I’d arrived well before check-in time.
 He introduced himself as Mantas, from Lithuania, and suggested he could expedite a bunk for me, as he was a volunteer of the hostel.